-C.16.11.5 Tracer Wire Conductivity Test
+C.17.11.5 Tracer Wire Conductivity Test

-Prior to base asphalt or final grading, the Contractor shall demonstrate the integrity of the underground tracer wire by applying a conductivity signal and confirming the signal on all watermains and services.
-The Contract Administrator shall witness the conductivity test(s) and provide written confirmation to the Township.
-Upon completion of base asphalt, the Township will also conduct a conductivity test as confirmation.
+Prior to base asphalt or final grading, the Contractor shall demonstrate the integrity of the underground tracer wire by applying a conductivity signal and confirming the signal on all watermains and services (where applicable).
+Such test shall be witnessed by the Township.